monsieurbulb/Grants-Program/applications/root.md

 As DotSama contributors, we've been spending this year watching teams growing and evolving into parachain owners within a federated network.

-We thus identified few major issues that need to be solved ASAP in order to fix DotSama's governance.
+We thus identified few major issues that need to be solved ASAP in order to fix Substrate's governance.
 Indeed, the current centralization in decision making processes within blockchain ecosystems results in:

 - Lack of communication between voters and proposal makers ensures knowledge and experience is siloed